 \section{Conclusion}

-We have introduced a set of novel point process models under the framework of Poisson cluster process to detect ultra-diffuse galaxies through their globular clusters.
-Our models show a clear advantage over the LGCP method by \cite{Li2022} in determining the non-existence of UDGs; our models also managed to discover a potential new dark UDG that the LGCP method has previously missed.
-Moreover, we introduced a new overall performance assessment tool, the RUP curve, for spatial prediction problems lacking Boolean reference maps, thus overcoming the limitations associated with the traditional ROC curve.
-Using the RUP curves, we showed that our proposed models dominated the LGCP method.
-Moreover, based on the preliminary results obtained with the data at hand, we see promising signs that including GC mark information in the marked PCP model framework may significantly improve UDG detection performance.
+We have introduced a set of novel point process models under the framework of a Poisson cluster process to detect ultra-diffuse galaxies through their globular clusters.
+Our models show clear advantages over the LGCP method by \cite{Li2022} in determining the non-existence of UDGs.
+Our models also managed to discover a potential new dark UDG that the LGCP method has previously missed.
+Moreover, we introduced a new overall performance assessment tool, the RUP curve, for spatial prediction problems that lack Boolean reference maps.
+Using the RUP curves, we showed that our proposed models outperformed the LGCP method.
+Moreover, based on the preliminary results obtained with the data at hand, we see promising signs that including GC mark information in the marked PCP model framework can potentially improve UDG detection performance.

 While our focus here is on the introduction and preliminary detection analysis of our proposed PCP models, there are several directions of research in the future.
 Firstly, we can easily apply our model to data sets from other imaging surveys.
 Such an endeavor helps us further test and calibrate our models on data with different imaging quality that may come from different astrophysical environments.
-It can also potentially reveal new UDGs that have previously eluded astrophysicists.
+It may also reveal new UDGs that have previously eluded astrophysicists.
 Secondly, we can consider joint modeling of multiple marks of GCs to test the detection performance.
-We did not pursue this direction in the current paper due to the complexity of joint modelling multivariate GC mark, while the main goal here is to introduce the marked PCP framework and showcase its potential.
+We did not pursue this direction in the current paper due to the complexity of joint modelling of multivariate GC marks.
 Lastly, we can further improve the sampling performance of our MCMC algorithm by introducing adaptive proposals for the birth-death-move update of the MCMC.
 There are two potential avenues for this idea.
 The first is that the birth, death, and move probabilities of each update step may be adapted based on previous samples.
-Moreover, the proposal distributions for the UDG locations and physical parameters within the birth and move step may be adapted as well.
+The second is that the proposal distributions for the UDG locations and physical parameters within the birth and move step may be adapted as well.